Fire attack: Advancing hose lines

 - Check exterior doors for heat prior to opening.
 If the door opens inward, stay to the side of it to prevent fire blowing out of the door and exposing the firefighter to dangerous levels of heat or smoke.

-- Some departments require their initial attack crews to utilize a short piece of rope or webbing to enable them to close the door if it appears they will need to close the door quickly.
+- Some departments require their initial attack crews to use a short piece of rope or webbing to enable them to close the door quickly if needed.

 - For doors that open outward, stay behind the door and use it for cover until you are comfortable the environment will allow for keeping it open.